Your Peanut / Tree Nut Allergy Source

-A - Anaphylaxis: According to The Food Allergy & Anaphylaxis Network (FAAN), anaphylaxis is a sudden, severe, potentially fatal, systemic allergic reaction that can involve various areas of the body (such as the skin, respiratory tract, gastrointestinal tract, and cardiovascular system).
+A - Anaphylaxis: According to The Food Allergy & Anaphylaxis Network (FAAN, now called FARE), anaphylaxis is a sudden, severe, potentially fatal, systemic allergic reaction that can involve various areas of the body (such as the skin, respiratory tract, gastrointestinal tract, and cardiovascular system).
 Symptoms occur within minutes to two hours after contact with the allergy-causing substance, but in rare instances may occur up to four hours later.
 Anaphylactic reactions can be mild to life-threatening.
 The annual incidence of anaphylactic reactions is about 30 per 100,000 persons, and individuals with asthma, eczema, or hay fever are at greater relative risk of experiencing anaphylaxis.

 A person having an anaphylactic reaction should not be moving around (if at all possible) because it can speed up the response.
 The blood circulation may increase causing the offending proteins to spread faster.
 The individual should lie on their back with their feet/legs elevated so more blood will remain close to the vital organs.